datatrustsinitiative/datatrustsinitiative.github.io/_publications/aggregating-personal-data-access-contracts-to-create-a-bottom-up-data-trust.md

 ---
 layout: article
 title: "Containing Multitudes: Aggregating Personal Data Access Contracts to Create a Bottom-Up Data Trust"
+description: A position paper prepared by Dataswift Ltd to review a new approach to settling data in trust enabled by Dataswift’s proprietary technology platform.
+The work is funded in part by the School of Technology, University of Cambridge through sub-award G109655 as a contribution to the Cambridge Data Trust Initiative.
 abstract: |
   Data-driven technologies and digital business models have proved transformative to the economy, creating great wealth and reshaping